 - Oversee implementation of Results Based Management.

-- Ensure development and implementation of best practices for research and development partnership and capacity strengthening.
+- Ensure the development and implementation of best practices for research and development partnership and capacity strengthening.

-- Promote inclusion of cutting edge science to address the most pressing development challenges.
+- Promote the inclusion of cutting edge science to address the most pressing development challenges.

 - Ensure appropriate engagement with gender research.